Back to Alabama

 Plain English Breakdown

-This bill requires the Alabama Department of Human Resources to request a waiver from USDA to exclude candy, soda, prepared desserts, and energy drinks from SNAP benefits.
-If approved, it would prohibit these items' purchase with SNAP funds.
+This bill requires the Alabama Department of Human Resources to ask federal officials for permission to stop people from using SNAP benefits to buy candy, soda, prepared desserts, and energy drinks.

 What This Bill Does